-The obligations of Peabody Energy under the term loan facility will be jointly and severally, and fully and unconditionally, guaranteed on a senior secured basis by substantially all of Peabody Energy's current and future direct or indirect U.S. subsidiaries (subject to certain exceptions).
-The term loan will also be secured by a first priority lien on substantially all of Peabody Energy's tangible and intangible assets (subject to certain exceptions).
+Following Peabody's emergence from bankruptcy, the notes will be jointly and severally and fully and unconditionally guaranteed on a senior secured basis by substantially all of Peabody's current and future direct or indirect U.S. subsidiaries (subject to certain exceptions) and will be secured by a first priority lien on substantially all of Peabody's tangible and intangible assets (subject to certain exceptions).